projectfluent/fluent.js/docs/syntax.rst

 ===========================
-The Guide To The FTL Syntax
+The Guide to the FTL Syntax
 ===========================

 FTL is a localization file format used for describing translation resources.

-Software refers to the messages in a given language through unique identifiers.

 FTL is designed to be simple to read, but at the same time allows to represent complex concepts from natural languages like gender, plurals, conjugations,